PortugueseWolf/MOOC-FI-JAVA-I/04_Dinosaur/README.md

 ## Exercise

-Print using "sout" shorthand:

-Once upon a time
+Print using "sout" shorthand: "Once upon a time there was a dinosaur" in three seperate lines

-there was

-a dinosaur
+## Expressions used

+Print: `System.out.println();`